Tip

 You can contribute to core codebase with knowledge of Python + Bayesian Statistics

-Note: Check the sprint cheat sheet to know a suitable area of contribution and some resources to prepare you for it
+Note: Check the event cheat sheet to know a suitable area of contribution and some resources to prepare you for it

 The following table answers the question “This sprint is for someone who is/has …”